 How to cook green beans in a steamer/rice cooker?

-I think we do not need to explain you why steamed vegetables are good for you.
+I think we do not need to explain to you why steamed vegetables are good for you.
 Steaming helps veggies not to lose nutrients while cooking.
-It is just as simple and easy method as blanching it in water.
+It is just as simple and easy a method as blanching it in water.
 You just need to follow four effortless steps:

 - You need to prepare green beans for steaming: wash them under running water and cut off stems.